International Summer Course at Orff-Institut

 We move, play, sing, and explore - together, no matter anyone is background or skill level.
 Through a varied, process-oriented approach, small elements weave into a shared whole.
 The goal is to explore and discover methods and forms of teaching that enable everyone to participate and everyone to learn.
 The exercises presented are easy to adapt for different ages and for learners from diverse backgrounds.
 Everyone can - everyone learns.

-Marlis Sonja
+Sonja Marlis

 "Soft bodies, magic minds."
 Concepts for connection and playfulness in mixed-abled dance.